mikke89/RmlUiDoc/pages/cpp_manual/integrating.md

 Once you have a render interface for your application, install it into RmlUi by calling `Rml::SetRenderInterface()`.

-If you'd like to take an in-depth look at setting up your own render interface, please see the [documentation](interfaces.html#the-render-interface).
+If you'd like to take an in-depth look at setting up your own render interface, please see the [render interface documentation](interfaces/render.html).

 #### Initialising the library